 And they found the stone rolled away from the tomb,Luke 24:2(NASB)

-We are told that Joseph of Aramathea, a good and righteous man, went boldly to Pilate, and craved the dead body of Jesus, which he wrapped in a clean linen cloth, and laid it in his own new tomb.
-He had been a secret disciple of Christ for some time – but was now, ready and willing to declare in Whom he had believed.
+We are told in Mark, that Joseph of Arimathea, a respected member of the council who was also awaiting the kingdom of God, boldly went to Pilate and requested the body of Jesus, which he wrapped in a clean linen cloth and laid it in his own new tomb.
+He had been a secret disciple of Christ for some time – but was now ready and willing to declare in Whom he had believed.

-Joseph was a wealthy man, whose tomb had been hewn out of the bed-rock, as prophesised by Isaiah.
-It was into this tomb that the body of Christ was laid, and a large stone was rolled securely against the mouth of the sepulchre – and the entrance was sealed.
-We also read, in Luke, that certain women saw the place where the dead body of Jesus was laid, and for a time they lingered, in agony, before His burial chamber.
+Joseph was a wealthy man whose tomb had been hewn out of the bed-rock, as prophesied by Isaiah.
+It was into this tomb that the body of Christ was laid, and a large stone was rolled securely against the mouth of the sepulchre and the entrance was sealed.
+We also read in Luke, that certain women saw the place where the dead body of Jesus was laid, and for a time they lingered in agony before His burial chamber.

-But strict Sabbath Day regulation prevented these heart-broken, Jewish women from visiting the tomb the following day, which was a Sabbath – and so from Friday, through Saturday and into Sunday – the stone-cold, body of the Lord Jesus Christ lay in silence – and alone, in the borrowed tomb of a wealthy man.
+But strict Sabbath Day regulations prevented these heart-broken, Jewish women from visiting the tomb the following day, which was a Sabbath and so from Friday, through Saturday, and into Sunday, the stone-cold body of the Lord Jesus Christ lay in silence – and alone - in the borrowed tomb of a wealthy man.

 Heavenly Father, thank You for the Word of God and the gracious truths that it contains.
-Thank You for the multiple brushstrokes of complimentary colour, that provide us with the most precious account of that pivotal point in history - a moment that has changed the life and eternal futures of ALL who have believed on His name – May Jesus Christ be praised – in Whose name I pray.
-AMEN.
+Thank You for the multiple brushstrokes of complimentary colour that provide us with the most precious account of that pivotal point in history - a moment that has changed the lives and eternal futures of all who have believed on His name.
+May Jesus Christ be praised!
+In His name I pray, AMEN.